 We work hard to give glory to God as continues His creative, sustaining, and redeeming work through human labor.

-Human labor has intrinsic value because through it we are able to “image,” or reflect, the Creator.
+Human labor has intrinsic value because through it we are able to “image” or reflect the Creator.
 God is the “vocational model,” describing the various sorts of work He does, and how numerous human vocations give expression to these aspects of His work.
 In all these ways, God continues His creative, sustaining, and redeeming work through human labor.
 This gives our labor great dignity and purpose.
 Vocational stewardship begins by celebrating the work itself, recognizing that God cares about it, and understanding that He will accomplish His purposes through it.

 (Genesis 1-3; Proverbs 13:4; Colossians 3:23; Titus 2:7-8)

-RE-CREATE
+RE-CREATE AND REST

 We take time to rest, play, and create, with the intention of bringing about restoration to people and places.

 After powerfully and joyfully creating the universe, God rested.
-We were created in His image, and therefore were made to create joyfully and rest.
+We were created in His image and therefore were made to create joyfully and rest.
 Rest and play show we trust God to do great work even when we aren't working.
 As we come to know, trust, and worship God, we become more rested and creative.